p-groarke/wsay/readme.md

 # Ouput to a wav file.
 If no filename is entered, outputs to 'out.wav'.
 wsay "I can output to a wav file." -o

+# When using speech xml on the command line, escape double quotes with backslashes.
+wsay "Lets take a little <silence msec=\"500\"/> pause."

 # List supported voices.
 Install new Windows voices for more choices.
 wsay --list_voices
 	1 : Microsoft David Desktop - English (United States)